 Because of this, we've decided to put together some tips and pointers to improve your vision for night time driving.

-Limit your daytime exposure to UV
+Limit your daytime exposure to UV Rays.

 Wear sunglasses during the day to reduce your exposure to UV rays.
-Less exposure to UV rays will greatly improve your vision later at night.
+Less exposure to UV rays will gently improve your vision later at night.
 It is also a good habit to get into for your overall eye health.

 Exercise your eyes

 Your eyes can suffer from fatigue whilst driving in the dark.
-To help minimize the effects of tired eyes, scan your field of vision rather than focusing solely on the road immediately ahead of you.
+To help minimise the effects of tired eyes, scan your field of vision rather than focusing solely on the road immediately ahead of you.

 Properly aim and maintain your front lights